reportportal/docs/src/md/src/UserAccount/EditPersonalInformation.md

 To navigate to the user profile page, click the username drop-down in the right header and select the "Profile" option.

-The user Profile page consists of the following elements:
+The User Profile page consists of the following elements:

 - Personal information and photo – JPEG, PNG, GIF file, with a file size limit no more than 1 MB and 300x500px.

 - "UUID" – is a unique user identifier.
-UUID is used in automated test configuration files for a user authentication instead of a password.
+UUID is used in automated test configuration files for user authentication instead of a password.
 It will allow you to post data, without logging it in the UI.

 - "Regenerate UUID" button – this button regenerates a new UUID.
 If a